 If you’ve lost one or more teeth, it’s important to replace them.
 No matter your age, a smile remains an important social asset, and your range of nutritious food options diminishes if you don’t replace your teeth.
 Fortunately, dentures can replace any number of lost teeth, from a single lost tooth to an entire arch of lost teeth.
 Plus, we can design dentures that will give you fully functional teeth.

-To learn more about our tooth replacement options in Spokane Valley, please call (509) 927-2273 today and schedule a consultation with a denture dentist at Collins Dentistry & Aesthetics.
+To learn more about our tooth replacement options, please call (509) 927-2273 today and schedule a consultation with a Spokane Valley denture dentist at Collins Dentistry & Aesthetics.